Tanauan, Leyte: Tanauan Airfield and its logistical importance during the liberation of the Philippines

 The airfield was abandoned following the withdrawal of the Allied Forces after the war and was later on referred to as "landing" by the locals.
-Today, a small remnant of this airfield can still be found in the area called "Pawa" located in Barangay Santo Niño.
-Most of the remaining areas are now occupied by large business establishments such as the Pepsi Cola Tanauan Plant and New Leyte Edible Oil Manufacturing Corporation.
-The Tanauan Public Market, various commercial buildings and residential neighborhoods can also be found in the area.
+Today, a small remnant of this airfield can still be found in an area called "Pawa", located in Barangay Santo Niño.
+Most of the remaining areas are now occupied by large business establishments such as the Pepsi Cola Tanauan Plant and New Leyte Edible Oil Manufacturing Corporation compound.
+The Tanauan Public Market, various commercial buildings and residential neighborhoods are also now in the area.
 The airfield covers the area of what is now known as Barangay San Roque and Barangay Santo Niño.
-Maharlika Highway (formerly known as Highway 1), which connects Eastern Visayas Region with Luzon to the north and Mindanao to the south, traverses through the former airfield site.
+Maharlika Highway (formerly known as Highway 1), which connects the Eastern Visayas Region with Luzon to the north and Mindanao to the south, traverses the former airfield site.

-Post World War II to the present day
+Post-World War II to the present

 During the liberation, Benito Saavedra was appointed mayor of the newly restored Philippine government, then succeeded by the following in the order of incumbencies: